 Reporting of data

-All data from the project will be provided to relevant state or territory Departments of Education to inform policy, analysis and research.
+All data from the project were provided to relevant state or territory Departments of Education to inform policy, analysis and research.
 Data collected through the AECEDE Research Project may also be linked with information from other Commonwealth and state and territory Government agencies, (such as health and education departments) to support policy, practice and service provision for young children and their families.